GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Acknowledgment

 \section{Acknowledgment}

-This work is funded by Innoviris within the research projects TORRES.
-AR and LDC acknowledge support from the Belgian Science Policy Office (BELSPO) under contract number B2/233/P2/PRECIP-PREDICT and through the FED-tWIN programme (Prf-2020-017).
+This work is funded by Innoviris within the research project TORRES under grant number 2022-RDIR-59c.
+AR and LDC acknowledge support from the Belgian Science Policy Office (BELSPO) under contract number B2/233/P2/PRECIP-PREDICT and through the FED-tWIN program (Prf-2020-017).

+\begin{IEEEbiography}[{ }]{Ali Royat} received his M.Sc. degree in Electrical Engineering at the Sharif University of Technology, Tehran, Iran, in 2020.
+His Background lies in applying deep learning methods to Computer Vision and signal processing.
+He is currently a {researcher} in the Department of Electronics and Informatics, (VUB), Brussels, Belgium. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Seyed Mohamad Moghadas} received the M.Sc. degree of Computer Science from Amirkabir University of Technology Tehran, Iran, in 2023.
+He was a Software Engineer at Mahsan Company.
+He is currently a PhD student in the Department of Electronics and Informatics, (VUB), and IMEC, Brussels, Belgium.
+He investigated the use of various graph neural networks in the transportation domain.
+His research interests include spatio-temporal data analysis and sparse representations in time-series analysis. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Lesley De Cruz} is an assistant professor at the Department of Electronics and Informatics (ETRO) at Vrije Universiteit Brussel (VUB) and a senior researcher at the Royal Meteorological Institute of (RMI) of Belgium.
+She obtained a PhD in Physics at Ghent University in 2011 and joined the RMI in 2012.
+As of 2021 she holds the joint “FED-tWIN” professorship between RMI and VUB, funded by BELSPO (Belgian Science Policy Office).
+She coordinates the RMI’s Seamless Prediction Programme, which aims to deliver accurate weather forecasts by leveraging high-resolution multisensory observations, innovative nowcasting, probabilistic modelling and artificial intelligence (AI). \end{IEEEbiography}